Honoring the courage and resiliency of military-connected children.

 Every April, the Department of Defense Education Activity and school systems nationwide honor military-connected families by celebrating "Month of the Military Child," or "Purple Up Month."
 The color purple symbolizes military children across all branches as a combination of:

-Along with our Common Ground partners, we designate a "Purple Up Day" that concludes a week full of spirit activities that show support for military families.
+Along with our Common Ground partners, we designate a "Purple Up Day" that concludes a week full of spirit activities which show support for military families.
 If there are reasons a school cannot celebrate Spirit Week during the dates mentioned below, the school may select more convenient dates of their choosing during the month of April.

 Spirit Week Celebrations